VGD3626/errant-for-gujarati/README.md

 ## Acknowledgments

 We thank the original authors of ERRANT for their foundational work and open-source release.
-This adaptation was developed using native linguistic insights to support GEC research in Gujarati and other under-resourced Indian languages.